Skip to main content

 # from any other directory:

-If you would like to reset the elasticsearch store at the same time:
+If you would like to reset the opensearch store at the same time:

 # from the teraslice root directory: